drgerg/PiNet/README.md

 When I dumped the second Accurite weather station into the trash in only two years, I started my quest for a Reliable, Robust, Repairable Raspberry Pi-based [Weather Station](https://github.com/casspop/Pi-based-weather-station).

 I had a little i3 Lenovo computer that really wasn't doing anything, so I thought it made sense to put it to work holding the mySQL database for the weather station.
+So I stuck a 4TB hard drive in it that I pulled out of a WD MyBook external and put it to work.

 #### then the web-based UI (VPN or local-only, not Internet)